amirbar/speech2gesture/data/dataset.md

 If you just want to use intervals containing frontal view of the speakers for any purpose, follow these instructions
 1. Follow the [Download specific speaker data](#Download-specific-speaker-data) section
-2. Download `intervals_df.csv` and `crop_intervals.csv` from [here](https://drive.google.com/drive/folders/1qvvnfGwas8DUBrwD4DoBnvj8anjSLldZ) and place it in the base path.
+2. Download `intervals_df.csv` and `crop_intervals.py` from [here](https://drive.google.com/drive/folders/1qvvnfGwas8DUBrwD4DoBnvj8anjSLldZ) and place it in the base path.
 3. Run:

 ```python crop_intervals --base_path </path/to/base folder> --speaker <optional, speaker_name> --output_path <output path to save intervals>```